Links

 Let's consider an example of a cross-chain swap: a user wants to swap UNI tokens from Ethereum for ETH on Arbitrum, and wants to get the maximum possible amount of tokens and pay less on-chain and cross-chain fees.

-Symbiosis supports two types of bridging:
+Symbiosis supports two types of transit tokens:

-• On stablecoins: for all supported blockchains,
+Stablecoins: for all supported blockchains, and

-• And on WETH: for some supported blockchains.
+WETH: for some supported blockchains.

 Then Symbiosis compares these two routes and offers the best one for the user.
 Please compare Scheme 1 & 2 below.